Ashok0/EnderalVREssentials-Nightly/README.md

 * R.A.S.S.
 1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

+## In-Game Settings
+1. Under System > Settings > VR Performance > Object Fade, set "Object Fade" to 0% to significantly improve performance in large outdoor areas.
+This is the most resource intensive setting for Enderal VR.
+(Set to 40% by default to reduce pop-in effects when walking around).

 ## Updating